Religion in Vanuatu

-The John Frum Movement, a political party that also is an indigenous religious group, is centered on the island of Tanna and includes about 5% of the population.
-The Baháʼí Faith, Muslims, Jehovah's Witnesses, and the Church of Jesus Christ of Latter-day Saints (Mormons) also are active.
-There are believed to be members of other religions within the foreign community; they are free to practice their religions, but in 2007 they are not known to proselytize or hold public religious ceremonies.
+The John Frum Movement is an indigenous religious group, is centered on the island of Tanna and includes about 5% of the population.
+Non Christian religions like Baháʼí Faith, Muslims also are active.

 History

 The traditional religion of Vanuatu

 Before Christianity, the indigenous religion of Vanuatu was inherited from Oceanian and Melanesian traditions.
 Missionaries often called this pre-Christian religion "pagan" or "heathen" in English, and as "times of darkness" in the country's local languages, or in Bislama (taem blong tudak).